viva-fidz/7_mistery_fix/README.md

 # Quadratic Equations Solver

-The numerical calculation of discriminant
+The numerical solve of quadratic equation 'ax² + bx + c = 0' by deducding roots of the discriminant 'D = b² - 4ac'
+These roots are possible values of 'x' of  equation

 # How to Use

-input: 3 numerical coefficients
+input: numerical coefficients of quadratic equation (a, b, c)
-output: 2 roots of discriminant, if it exist
+output: possible x of equation

 # How to Launch Tests